kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ```

 1. Set default username\
-Running Ubuntu from the start menu will need you to input the username and password
+Running Ubuntu from the start menu will need you to input the username and password for the first time once

 ### Accessing WSL directories